Skogstomten/produce-exchange-hub/readme.md

 ```
 black ./ --line-length=121
 ```
-API folder contains a Powershell script file `format.ps1` with this script and hence, it's also possible to run:
+Project folder contains a Powershell script file `format.ps1` with this script and hence, it's also possible to run:
 ```
 .\format.ps1
 ```